 Uplift Opening Hours

-Check in with your QR code at I-Cycles on Peebles Road from 8.15am.
-Then make your way to the Innerleithen Trail Car Park where the buses leave from 9am until 3pm.
+For Day Uplifts, check in with your QR code at I-Cycles on Peebles Road from 8.15am, then make your way to the Innerleithen Trail Car Park where the buses leave from 9am until 3pm.
 Night rides check-in starts at 4.30 in I-Cycles with first bus at 5pm.

-Other Mid-week bookings and night rides can be arranged, requiring a minimum number to operate the day.
+Other Mid-week private bookings can be arranged, requiring a minimum number of 8 to operate on the day.
 Call the team for more info on 07909 124703

 Trails at Innerleithen